nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Both options must be enabled to allow logging.

-After setting these options, you can choose one of several :ref:`logging backends <ug_logging_backends>` available in Zephyr and supported in |NCS|.
+After setting these options, you can choose one of several :ref:`logging backends <ug_logging_backends>` available in Zephyr and supported in the |NCS|.

 .. note::
     If you are working with Thread samples, enabling logging and logging backend is optional.